ahmedmabdi/ECS/README.md

 - **Security & Protection**
   - AWS WAF for protection against common web attacks
-  - Enhanced security hardening with Security Hub, GuardDuty, and IAM least-privilege reviews
+  - Enhanced security hardening with Security Hub and GuardDuty
   - Secrets Manager for more secure and scalable secret management

 - **High Availability & Resilience**